Table of Contents

 However, it is a long, steep ascent from the river to the arches and may be difficult to do in one day except for the hardiest of hikers.
 It is not recommended to attempt this hike during the summer due to high temperatures and the strenuous nature of the hike.

 There is also a small petroglyph panel located not far from the river, and is worth the time for the short hike to the panel.

-Take-out for the Ruby-Horsethief Canyon trip on the Colorado River is at Westwater, Utah, located approximately 25 miles downstream from the put-in.
-Permits from the BLM are required to float past the take-out, and the river gets considerably more difficult with Class III and IV rapids downstream.
+The adventure concludes at Westwater, Utah, approximately 25 miles downstream from the put-in.
+Should you wish to continue your adventure downstream past Westwater, keep in mind that permits from the BLM are required, and the river gets considerably more challenging with Class III and IV rapids.